Add and verify a domain in Apple Business Manager

 After you’ve added the DNS TXT record successfully, finalise the verification process.

 Note: Only domains that haven’t been claimed by another organisation can be added.
-For disputes, contact the organisation directly that’s claimed the domain you want to use.
-See About domain conflicts.
+See Domain conflicts.

 Finalise the verification process